OHDSI/ETL-LambdaBuilder/docs/Optum Clinformatics/Optum_death.md

-#DEPRECATED IN CDM V6.0 +.
-Below documentation only applies for V5+ < V6
+---
+layout: default
+title: Person
+nav_order: 15
+parent: Optum Clinformatics
+description: "Person mapping from Optum member_continuous_enrollment table"

+---

 # CDM Table: DEATH

-- DOD: this table will be sourced from the table **Death** - except for persons not in person table and based on logic below.
+- DOD: this table will be sourced from the table **Death** - except for persons not in person table.
+If person is absent in **Death** table, but the fact of death is confirmed by the SES logic (see below), populate the DEATH table as well.
 - SES: this table will be algorithmically derived from observations in claims data.
 - Cause of death is not present in source data.

 ## **DEATH Table Logic**
 - Delete person if not in PERSON table.

-- For DOD only,
+### **Deriving date of death in DOD**

 - If there are outpatient or pharmacy visits (VISIT_CONCEPT_ID in 9202, 581458) with visit start date after 30 days of death date, delete the visit record.
 - If there are inpatient or ER visits (VISIT_CONCEPT_ID in 9202, 9203) with visit start date after 30 days of death date, delete the death record.
 - If the death date occurs before the patient's date of birth, then delete the death record.
+- If person is absent in **Death** table, but the fact of death is confirmed by the SES logic (see below), populate the DEATH table as well.

-## **Deriving date of death in SES**
+### **Deriving date of death in SES**
 - In SES data only, date of death will be derived from claims as follows.
 - The date of death will be associated to the VISIT_END_DATE.
 - These fields will be scanned for death information: